News & Events

 “We are extremely proud of the hard work we have put in to help make these missions a success. ”Peter Mendham, CEO at Bright Ascension

-“Both Faraday Phoenix and KSF1 had very tight project timescales, giving us less than six months for software development.
+“Both Faraday Phoenix CubeSat and Polar Vigilance Mission had very tight project timescales, giving us less than six months for software development.
 But our unique modular approach allows for the complex flight software to be built quickly and effectively, which means we were able to support the lead times and deliver our cutting-edge spacecraft technology promptly and efficiently,” said Peter Mendham, CEO.

 The Faraday Phoenix and KSF1 missions add to the list of successfully launched spacecraft with our software onboard, taking the current total to 24 satellites, with many more in development.